jamessud/jamessud.github.io/_projects/words_40_read.md

 The Doors of Perception, 1954.
 Aldous Huxley, United Kingdom

 I Know Why the Caged Bird Sings, 1969.
 Maya Angelou, United States

+The Partition of India Parts 1-6 on Conflicted: A History Podcast.
+2022.
+Zach Cornwell, United States. (podcast)

 ***To Read:***